clavery/dwre-tools/README.md

 </migrations>
 ```

-The command has a number of subcommands (TODO: finish documenting):
+The command has a number of subcommands

 ```
 usage: dwre migrate [-h] [-n] [-d DIR]